 When Greta [Thunberg] started her demonstrations and she really woke up the world and said we only have four more years, and then our window is gone….
 If I really start to think about these things, I can lose hope.
 I’m also someone who just does not want to lose hope.

-From what one thing do you draw the greatest sense
+From what one thing do you draw the greatest sense?of meaning?

 I think nature.
 We all say we love to appreciate the little things, but I feel like the little things are huge and spectacular.
 When I’m in the garden and I see springtime and I see everything bloom again, it’s such a miracle, and we take that for granted all the time.